 This is an ongoing activity which includes costs for writing, editing, translation, graphic design, printing services and work performed by professional consultants, as well as the electronic distribution of news releases and backgrounders to the media.

-This is an ongoing activity which covers the costs of travel and per diems incurred by Committee Members and SIRC staff, as well as some professional service contracts.
+This is an ongoing activity which includes the costs of travel and per diem costs incurred by Committee Members and SIRC staff, as well as some professional service contracts.

-SIRC would anticipate more frequent contact with Parliamentarians, should the Government reintroduce legislation to establish a new National Security Committee.
-In addition, it may need to liaise with the judicial inquiry into Air India, as well as further liaison with the O'Connor Commission and subsequently the Government, once Mr. Justice O'Connor has tabled his report.
-SIRC staff will continue to play an active role in the Review Agencies Forum, which brings together representatives of the Commissioner for the Communications Security Establishment; the Inspector General, CSIS; and the Public Complaints Commission Against the RCMP.
-The Forum met in May, 2005 and January, 2006; the second of which was hosted by SIRC.
+SIRC expects more frequent contact with Parliament in the coming year, especially if the Government re-introduces legislation to establish a National Security Committee of Parliamentarians.
+In addition, SIRC may need to liaise with the two judicial inquiries under Justices Major and Iacobucci, as well as participate in discussions with government officials concerning the recommendations of Mr. Justice O'Connor's policy review.
+Finally, SIRC staff continue to actively participate in the Review Agencies Forum, which brings together representatives of the Commissioner for the Communications Security Establishment; the Inspector General, CSIS; and the Public Complaints Commission Against the RCMP.
+A fourth Forum was held in January, 2007 and at least two meetings are expected in the coming year.

 Resources associated with this ongoing priority are intended to cover the travel and per diem costs of Committee Members, plus the cost of preparing any briefing notes and other supporting material which may be prepared for liaison with these bodies.

 This is an ongoing activity.
-Resources identified under this priority will be allocated to contractors developing or implementing comptrollership initiatives.
+Resources identified under this priority will be allocated to contractors developing or implementing management accountability initiatives.